No. 11 UCLA beats 'Bama 88-78 in OT to reach Elite Eight - WTMJ

 AP Basketball Writer

-INDIANAPOLIS (AP) — Jaime Jaquez Jr. scored 17 points, hitting two big jumpers early in overtime, and No. 11 seed UCLA held on after Alabama’s Alex Reese drained a buzzer-beating 3-pointer at the end of regulation to beat the second-seeded Crimson Tide 88-78 in a Sweet 16 showdown Sunday night.

-With star guard Johnny Juzang fouled out, Jaquez and David Singleton took control in overtime.
-Jaquez curled in a jumper to make it 74-68, then drilled a 3-pointer to make it 77-70 moments later.
-Singleton’s free throws made it 79-70 with under a minute to go, and all UCLA (21-9) had to do was put the game away from the foul line.
+Instead, they scored the first five points of the extra session, then cruised from there to an 88-78 victory that gave the No. 11 seed Bruins their first trip to the Elite Eight since 2008 — and Cronin the first of his 18-year coaching career.

+“When he came to UCLA,” Jaquez said, “he basically preached the entire time, no matter what was going to happen, we were going to be a tough team, and we were going to be a defensive team.
+That was his whole attitude.
+No matter what happens, we’re going to be the toughest team to go out and play.”

-After beating Michigan State in overtime just to escape the First Four, the unheralded Bruins are headed to the Elite Eight for the first time since 2008.
-They’ll face top-seeded Michigan on Tuesday night for a spot in the Final Four.
+Now, after beating Michigan State in overtime just to escape the First Four, the unheralded Bruins are marching forward in the NCAA Tournament.
+Next up is top-seeded Michigan on Tuesday night for a spot in the Final Four.

+“There’s many times we could have packed it in,” Cronin said, “but I told them they’ve put up with me for two years trying to pound into them toughness and competitive spirit.
+They allowed me to do it and you’re seeing the results right now.”

 UCLA thought it had the game won in regulation when Cody Riley’s lay-in made it 63-62 with 14 seconds left, and Herbert Jones — a 75% foul shooter for Alabama — missed both of his attempts with 6 seconds left.